Colin Barrett: Manchester City

 Barrett was born in the Cheadle Heath district of Stockport.
 On leaving school he took a job at the Hawker Siddeley Aircraft Factory.
 In May 1970 he signed for nearby Manchester City as a 17-year-old apprentice from his local side Cheadle Heath Nomads.
 He had been with City for four months previously as an amateur.
 City had spotted him playing for Cheshire Youths.

 After playing well in the reserves, he earned his first-team debut aged 20 after two games of the 1972/73 season.
 He played instead of the injured Tony Book as City beat Norwich City 3–0 at home on 19 August 1972.
 A versatile defender, he later played at centre-back that season covering for the injured Tommy Booth.
 He played in both legs of the 1973-74 Football League Cup semi-final win against Plymouth Argyle.
 However he was overlooked in the final defeat by Wolverhampton Wanderers with the more experienced Glyn Pardoe selected instead.
-Barrett featured in the late season derby game in which Denis Law scored to eventually doom Manchester United to relegation.
+Barrett featured in the late season derby game in which Manchester United were relegated.

 His last game for Manchester City was at Leicester City on 31 January 1976.
 In the three and a half season since his first team debut he played in 65 competitive Manchester City first team games (53 in the league).
 His only City goal came when beating Scunthorpe United 6–0 at home on 10 September in the 1974-75 Football League Cup.